WeiDCong/weidcong.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Chemistry, Southern University of Science and Technology, 2024
+* M.Sc. in Chemistry, Southern University of Science and Technology, 2024
-* B.S. in Chemistry, Southern University of Science and Technology, 2021
+* B.Sc. in Chemistry, Southern University of Science and Technology, 2021

 Publications
 ======